Erie, Pennsylvania: Religion

 In the early 20th century, Erie had a significant community of Russian immigrants, many of whom worked in shipbuilding along the bayfront.
-Unusual for a Great Lakes city, a substantial number of these Russian immigrants were priestless (Bespopovtsy) Old Believers.
-In 1983, most of this community united with the Russian Orthodox Church Outside Russia.
+Unusual for the USA, a substantial number of these Russian immigrants were priestless (Bespopovtsy) Old Believers.
+In 1983, most of this community united with the Russian Orthodox Church Outside Russia and the rest of the community stayed under Pomorian Old-Orthodox Church.
 Father Pimen Simon became an Old Ritualist priest within the canonical Eastern Orthodox Church.
 Even today, the gold-domed Church of the Nativity, on the bayfront near the former heart of the Russian community, is an Old Ritualist church and home parish to the famed iconographer Fr.
-Theodore Jurewicz.
+Theodore Jurewicz..
+Not far from the Church of the Nativity there is the other Old Believers community that remained priestless, the Church of the Holy Trinity.

+Two communities share the same Rusyn roots, one of them, St Nicholas Orthodox Church under American Carpatho-Russian Orthodox Diocese and the other, St Peter and Paul Byzantine Catholic Church under Byzantine Catholic Archeparchy of Pittsburgh.

 The Erie Jewish community is more than 150 years old.
 As of 2021, Temple Anshe Hesed, a member of the Union for Reform Judaism, was served by its spiritual leader, Rabbi Robert Morais.
 Congregation Brith Sholom (Jewish Center) is affiliated with the United Synagogue of Conservative Judaism, and Rabbi Leonard Lifshen has served as its spiritual leader since 1989.